A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Experimental Evaluation

 To monitor performance during training, we track the percentage of states that are solved by simply behaving greedily with respect to the cost-to-go function.
 We generate these states the same way we generate the training states.
 Figure \ref{fig:train} shows this metric as a function of training time.
-The results show that, in the case of RC(12), DeepCubeA is slightly better than DeepCubeAQ.
-In RC(156) and RC(1884), even though the batch size for DeepCubeA is smaller, the performance is on par with DeepCubeAQ.
-This may be due to the fact that DeepCubeA is only learning the cost-to-go for a single state while DeepCubeAQ must learn the sum of the transition cost and cost-to-go for all possible next states.
+The results show that, in RC(12), DAVI is slightly better than Q-learning.
+In RC(156) and RC(1884), even though the training batch size for DAVI is smaller, the performance is on par with Q-learning.
+This may be due to the fact that DAVI is only learning the cost-to-go for a single state while Q-learning must learn the sum of the transition cost and cost-to-go for all possible next states.